Lukaku strikes twice as United crush West Ham

 Substitute Anthony Martial made it 3-0 in the 87th minute with a side-foot finish after being played in, again by Mkhitaryan.

-Moments later Paul Pogba fired in the fourth after he was slipped in by Martial to complete the rout.
+Moments later Paul Pogba fired in the fourth after he was slipped in by Martial to complete the rout to the delight of the home support.

+"The fans want to see attractive football and we have to stick to that," said Lukaku.

+"They will be pleased today.
+It is just the start, we need to keep working to the manager’s plan."

 ($1 = 0.7686 pounds)